Skip to main content

 5. Late Withdrawal and Grade Change Appeals

-Late withdrawal appeals must be submitted on the Appeal Form to the Registrar within two years of the student’s initial enrollment in the course, unless good cause is shown for the delay.
-Grade change appeals must be submitted on the Grade Review Petition Form to the appropriate JCCC administrator in accordance with the Student Grade Review and Appeals Policy 314.08.
+Late withdrawal appeals must be submitted on the Appeal Form to the Director of Enrollment Services within two years of the student’s initial enrollment in the course, unless good cause is shown for the delay.
+Grade change appeals must be submitted on the Grade Review Petition Form to the appropriate JCCC administrator within 45 calendar days of the College’s release of the final course grade to the student in accordance with the Student Grade Review and Appeal Policy 314.08.

 Date of Adoption: